harishkolanu235/Devops_Tutorials/Docker/01-Docker_Commands.md

     Ex:  # docker  run  -d  --name  ubuntu_cnt2  ubuntu
     ~~~

-8. To entering the container
+8. Entering into the container
     ~~~
     # docker  attach  <cid> or <name>
     Ex: # docker attach ubuntu_cnt2
     ~~~
-    *Note:* To exit the container as well as still runnig the container.
+    *Note:* To exit from the container without stoping the container.
     press ctr + p + q

 9. To run the image as container with specific port